JobScheduler-Net/JobScheduler.Cron.Lite/docs/adrs/001-error-handling.md

 In designing the job scheduler library, a decision was needed regarding how to handle exceptions that occur during job execution.
 Typically, centralized error handling might be implemented to catch and log exceptions, creating a record of failures.

 However, in this library, we decided to delegate all error handling to the job implementations themselves.
-This means that the `JobExecutor` does not catch exceptions or log any errors when executing jobs.
+This means that the `IJob` does not catch exceptions or log any errors when executing jobs.

 ## Decision